agaction/agency-beginnerworkshops/README.md

 in the source directory to open the workshops, and deactivate once you are done!

-# Installing the MNIST Dataset
+## Installing and Preparing the MNIST Dataset

 We have provided two scripts to install and prepare the MNIST dataset.
 From the source directory, navigate to the data folder with